bentonam/build-your-first-couchbase-application/exercises/exercise2/exercise2-instructions.md

 **1\.** Open `exercise2/com/example/SiteService.cfc` in your IDE

-**2\.**Modify the `getHomepageBanners` method to retrieve the `banners` document by calling the CFCouchbase `get()` method passing the argument of `"banners"` and return the resulting structures banners array property.
+**2\.** Modify the `getHomepageBanners` method to retrieve the `banners` document by calling the CFCouchbase `get()` method passing the argument of `"banners"`, assigned to the `doc` variable and return the resulting structures banners array property.
 The document is structured as follows:

 ```
 {